Polycarbonate (PC) Injection Moulding: Mastering the High-Performance Engineering Plastic

 • Mould Temperature: Surface probes at multiple locations

-• Cycle Time: Statistical process control charts
+• Tiempo de ciclo: Statistical process control charts

 Material Characterization Tests: